furkansarikaya/FS.Transport.AMQP/docs/examples/simple-producer-consumer.md

 **Focus**: Basic publish/subscribe pattern
 **Time**: 15 minutes

-This example demonstrates the fundamental producer-consumer pattern using FS.RabbitMQ.
+This example demonstrates the fundamental producer-consumer pattern using FS.StreamFlow.
 Perfect for getting started with message-based communication.

 ## 📋 What You'll Learn